randomstring/WeasleyClock/README.md

 I decided to reuse an old grandfather/grandmother clock instead of building a new case.
 I got lucky and found a perfect case at a thrift shop.
+The clock was a petite grandfather clock, sometimes referred to as a grandmother clock.
+Not as imposing and difficult to move as a full sized grandfather clock.
 I needed the dimensions of the face to match the artwork I have and the depth of the case needed to hold the servos and new clockwork.

 ## Clock Hands

 Hands are 3D printed with the name of each family member on the hands, just like in the Harry Potter movies.
 The bottom of each hand has the person's initial.
+Hands are painted for better contrast and to give an aged appearance.

 I spent a long time trying to figure out how to secure the hands to the brass tube axles.
 I considered clamping hubs (too bulky), collets (metal connectors traditional clock hands use), glue, and hot glue (this works well).
 In the end, by making the holes in the 3D printed hands strategical smaller, I was able to expand the holes with a file so that they just fit.
-They were on tight enough to be secure.
+They were tight enough to be secure.
 I did remove too much material from one of the hands and resorted to glue (E-6000) to keep it in place.